blogmywiki/microbitV2_ssd1306/README.rst

 I'm currently modifying this library to take advantage of more memory on the micro:bit V2 work at full 128x64 resolution.
 There will be no 'zoom' mode.

-Currently I've only modified:
+Currently I've modified:

 - ssd1306.py
 - ssd1306_bitmap.py
 - ssd1306_px.py
 - ssd1306_text.py
+- ssd1306_stamp.py (needs more testing)

 In ssd1306_effects.py, pulse and possibly blink seeem to work.

-The stamp libraries don't work properly - icons are stretched and stripy.
-Ideas to fix VERY welcome.
 Treat everything below this line with extreme caution.
-Programs in the samples folder likely don't work either and bitmaps may appear negative.
+Programs in the samples folder might not work either and bitmaps aside from the X-Files one in my own demo may appear negative - not sure whether to fix this or not, as it's quite trivial to produce bitmaps that work.

 I have uploaded into the samples folder a working hi-res demo HEX file including all libraries - download it and drag and drop it onto the MICROBIT drive or drop it into the micro:bit Python Editor https://python.microbit.org/ to view the files.